 The Company classifies all its investments as available-for-sale at the time of purchase since it is management's intent that these investments be available for current operations, and as such, includes these investments as short-term investments on its balance sheets.
-These investments consist of fixed-term deposits, commercial paper and investment-grade corporate debt securities with original maturities longer than three months.
+These investments consist of money market funds, corporate debt securities, commercial papers, U.S. agency and Treasury securities, and certificates of deposit with original maturities longer than three months.
 Short-term investments classified as available-for-sale are recorded at fair value with the related unrealized gains and losses included in accumulated other comprehensive income (loss), a component of stockholders' equity.
 Realized gains and losses are recorded in the consolidated statements of operations and comprehensive loss based on specific identification.